kraudy/ibmi_os/README.md

 * work with objects: ***wrkobjpdm*** + ***F4***
 * work with members: ***wrkmbrpdm*** + ***F4***

-> Almost all IBM I commands can be prompted with **F4**, this will show you the minimum parameters required to execute them.
+> As i told you, almost all IBM I commands can be prompted with **F4**, this will show you the minimum parameters required to execute them.
 Some commands have extra parameters that can be viewed with **F10** and to change the presentation of the parameters press **F11**

-These commands are the basics for navigating the IBM I.
+These *pdm* commands are the basics for navigating the IBM I when you are starting.

 Inside PUB400 you should have two libaries with the name of your user plus a 1 and a 2 like this